SanthoshGugan/voice-journal-api/README.md

 The backend exposes the following API endpoints:

 - User Authentication:
-    /api/register: Register a new user.
+    /api/register: Register a new user. (mvp)
     /api/login: Authenticate a user and generate a token for authorization.
     /api/logout: Invalidate the user's token and log them out.